 Not all Canadian family members can be considered toward your FSW eligibility.
 Your relative must be either a Canadian Citizen or Permanent Resident and have an eligible degree of relationship with yourself or your spouse.
 Eligible relatives that can increase your FSW points include:

-You will note that cousins and close friends are not included on the list.
+It should be noted that cousins and close friends are not included on the list.
 Friends and cousins are not eligible to award additional points through the three federal Express Entry programs.

 Claiming FSW points for having a relative in Canada is not the same as family sponsorship.
 Your relative is not sponsoring you; they are not taking responsibility for you in any way with the immigration authorities and they cannot alone make you eligible for Canadian immigration.